 - Separate serum from cells ASAP or within 2 hours of collection.
 Transfer 1 mL serum to an ARUP Standard Transport Tube and freeze immediately.
 (Min: 0.5 mL)

 - CRITICAL FROZEN.
 Separate specimens must be submitted when multiple tests are ordered.

 - Specimens other than serum.
 Contaminated, grossly hemolyzed, or lipemic specimens.

-- After separation from cells: Ambient: 30 minutes; Refrigerated: Unacceptable; Frozen: 1 year (avoid repeated freeze/thaw cycles)
+- After separation from cells: Ambient: Unacceptable; Refrigerated: Unacceptable; Frozen: 1 year (avoid repeated freeze/thaw cycles)

 10 Units or less